 I love technology and using it to make the world a better, happier, more empowered place.
 With that in mind, there are a few things you should know about me:

 I build websites.

+I am an independent web developer and digital strategist.
 I work with a variety of clients, big and small, to build and maintain websites that support their businesses, organizations, and projects.
 I love working with clients who are passionate about what they do.
 It’s my job to work with you to figure out what you need from your website and how to make it happen.